mozilla/pkipolicy/rootstore/policy.md

 ## 4. Common CA Database ##

-Mozilla manages its root store using the Common CA Database (CCADB).
-CAs in the program MUST use the CCADB, and are bound by the [Common CCADB Policy v1.0](../ccadb/policy.md) and the [Mozilla CCADB Policy v1.0](../ccadb/mozilla.md), which are incorporated here by reference.
+Mozilla manages its root program using the Common CA Database (CCADB).
+CAs with certificates in Mozilla’s root program MUST use the CCADB, and are bound by the [Common CCADB Policy v1.0](../ccadb/policy.md) and the [Mozilla CCADB Policy v1.0](../ccadb/mozilla.md), which are incorporated here by reference.

 ## 5. Certificates ##